GarrettLB/Employee-Database/README.md

 * Download source code.
 * Run "npm install" in the terminal.
 * Login to mysql and run "source db/schema.sql".
 If you want to use the seeds I provided for testing purposes, run "source db/seeds.sql".
-* create a .env file and provide DB_USER and DB_PASS keys, OR change lines 9 and 10 in index.js to your user and password values.
+* create a .env file and provide DB_USER and DB_PASS keys, OR change lines 9 and 10 in index.js to your mysql user and password values.
 * Lastly, run "npm start" in your terminal to start the program.

 If you'd like to see a walk-through video on how to use this program, click here: https://drive.google.com/file/d/1fPltt_VG7BmpXNyOkkMrw1mMJADCugEi/view?usp=sharing